oaklandrobotics/docs/src/projects/igvc-2024/software/sensors.md

 ## ZED 2i Depth Camera

-Horizon utilizes a ZED2i stero camera for vision purposes.
+Horizon utilizes a ZED2i stereo camera for vision purposes.
-The ZED2i is a depth camera that was desgined for outdoor use with built in sensors for metrics such as acceleration, temperature, and air pressure.
+The ZED2i is a depth camera that was designed for outdoor use with built-in sensors for metrics such as acceleration, temperature, and air pressure.
 These alongside the main depth camera functionality and the included [ZED SDK](https://www.stereolabs.com/developers/release) make the ZED2i an invaluable piece of hardware in our software subsystem.
 Further [documentation](https://www.stereolabs.com/docs/get-started-with-zed) can be found on the stereolabs website.